ZuraArabidze/DesignPatterns/README.md

 **Real-world analogy**:
 Imagine a logistics company with different transport modes:

--Truck for road logistics
+- Truck for road logistics
--Ship for sea logistics
+- Ship for sea logistics
--Each subclass decides which product (transport) to instantiate.
+- Each subclass decides which product (transport) to instantiate.

 **When to use it**:
--You want to delegate the responsibility of instantiating objects to subclasses.
+- You want to delegate the responsibility of instantiating objects to subclasses.
--The exact type of object isn't known until runtime.
+- The exact type of object isn't known until runtime.
--You want to follow the Single Responsibility Principle by separating object creation from its usage.
+- You want to follow the Single Responsibility Principle by separating object creation from its usage.

 ## Abstract Factory Pattern